MobiGary/MobiriseM4blocks/README.md

 https://github.com/MobiGary/Mobirise-Configurable-Bootstrap-Menu/blob/master/MobiGaryMenuCog-v2.7.jpg

 <b>BLOCK 2.
 MobiGary Mobirise Configurable Bootstrap Floating Contact Form for witsec Mailform Extension v11</b> (https://witsec.nl/extension-mailform.html)<br><br>
-A Mobirise Bootstrap floating contact form block menu with many configuration settings available from the "gear" configuration icon.
+A Mobirise Bootstrap floating contact form block with many configuration settings available from the "gear" configuration icon.
 Note: The installation and configuration of the witsec mailform v11 is a prerequisite for using this block.

 Screeenshot of "gear" items here: